Guide Speculative

 OSWindows 10 64-bit

-The point that will sting for some: an SSD will almost certainly be mandatory, not just recommended.
+One point worth flagging: an SSD will almost certainly be mandatory, not just recommended.
 Like PS5/Xbox Series games, asset streaming speed has become critical.
-That trusty HDD from 2015?
-Forget about it.
-Leonida’s world is too dense, too detailed for textures to load off a mechanical hard drive.
+Leonida’s world is too dense for textures to load off a mechanical hard drive.

 And 8 GB of VRAM is the absolute floor.
-The textures on display in the trailers — reflections on wet car bodies, the neon glow of Vice City at night, the Everglades vegetation — all of it devours video memory like a V8 guzzles gasoline.
+The textures visible in the trailers, reflections on wet car bodies, the neon glow of Vice City at night, the Everglades vegetation, all of it devours video memory.

-This is the configuration that delivers the experience Rockstar has in mind.
-1440p, high to very high settings, stable 60 FPS.
-The game as it’s meant to be played.
+This configuration targets the experience Rockstar has in mind: 1440p, high to very high settings, stable 60 FPS.

 ComponentEstimated Spec